Reading time: 14 minutes

 At the funeral, Lucian stood silently looking down into the earth, seeing with it, his life being buried with her.
 He became reclusive & withdrawn, throwing himself into reading & studying Romanian history.
 Bartolemeu would guide him & teach him how to research, cross reference conflicting versions of history & to formulate conclusions about likely accurate versions.
 Lucian went on to University to continue his studies, become a master in the subject.
 One day, the professor in a class taught them about an ancient king/ God of Dacian times, called Zalmoxis.
 Suddenly, Lucian remembered the map of his late fathers.

-Zalmoxis sometimes spelled Zalmoxes, is said to have been the slave of Pythagoras who, upon being freed,traveled to Dacia (ancient Romania) and became a teacher, healer, vegetarian and high priest.
+Zalmoxis, sometimes spelt Zalmoxes, is said to have been the slave of Pythagoras who, upon being freed, travelled to Dacia (ancient Romania) and became a teacher, healer, a vegetarian and high priest.
 He was later deified by the Dacians as a god of The Mystery, ecstasy, the underworld and immortality.

 That night, he dug the framed map out from the loft, dusted it down & began to study it with new eyes.
 He showed it to Bartolemeu & later that week, to his university professor.
 The 3 of them would meet after classes & try to interpret the map.
 They redrew it on clean paper & worked out all of the points on the maps, using additional maps.
 It appeared to point to a cave system.
 The Polovragi Cave in the Carpathian Mountains, starting near the Paring Mountains, a short distance from what is today called the “Women’s Cave”.
 It has an explored length of 27 km, but it is supposed to be much longer than that, and that it exits in Transylvania, to the north.